 I could tell by reading the book description that this would probably be a lot of tropes.
-BUT that in itself isn’t a problem for me!
-I obviously keep reading YA fantasy books because I like the format and know what to expect.
+BUT that in itself actually isn’t a problem for me!
+I obviously keep reading YA fantasy books because I like that familiar format.
 Princesses who are privileged enough to flee their super confining life will probably meet a hot guy + rebel group and change the fate of the kingdom together.
 Cliche moments can be fun when they’re like seeing an old friend in a new setting… I just need the tropes to work.
-And this story did… even the super special snowflake power thing was interesting enough.
+And this story totally did in every way!
+Even the super special snowflake power thing was fun.

 So the first 1/3 was REALLY strong and totally grabbed me, but I lost some enthusiasm in the second half.
 A lot of this story started to feel like exposition.
 I think that’s where I often have issues with the start of a series: I still want something close to a complete plot arc in each book.
-Any actual threat or revelation was just tacked on at the end (and what was up with the Stormlord).
+Any actual threat was just tacked on at the end (and what was up with the Stormlord).
 So that’s just me being weird… I still loved the start to this series!!
 If you’re a huge YA fantasy fan, you’ll probably have fun with this too.